 We currently have two members of staff on zero hours contracts to ensure our ability to quickly respond to new opportunities.
 We are currently delivering work in London, the Southwest of England, and supporting an EU-wide project.
 We welcome applications from experienced textile or craft tutors, occupational therapists, and outreach workers with craft skills who recognise that in the first instance we are only able to offer zero hours contracts, but we are regularly invited to bid for contracts and we actively seek out funding and partnership for community-building and socially supportive projects.

 The staff team account to our Board of Directors, an inspiring group of community, public and business sector leaders who guide and govern the development of our social enterprise.
-(We are currently accepting Nominations for additional members to the Board to support us in achieving the aims of our latest business plan – which will guide our activity over the next 3-5 years.)
+(We are currently accepting Nominations for additional members to the Board to support us in developing our next business plan – which will guide our activity over the next 3-5 years.)